ambimorph/neurotopics-obs/README.rst

 ===========

 Authors: Jessica Mollick, Tim Rubin, L. Amber Wilcox-O'Hearn

 Contact: jmollick@gmail.com, trubin@uci.edu, amber@cs.toronto.edu

 Released under the GNU AFFERO GENERAL PUBLIC LICENSE, see COPYING file for details.

 Introduction
 ============

-Neurotopics is a topic modelling tool for NeuroSynth.
+Neurotopics is a topic modelling tool for `NeuroSynth`_.
 We will take a Neurosynth dataset, a brain atlas in nifti or analyze format, and a file containing word frequency counts for all words in the documents of the dataset.